redpanda-data/connect/README.md

 ## Configuration

 Benthos provides lots of tools for making configuration discovery, debugging and organisation easy.
 You can [read about them here][config-doc].

-### Environment Variables

-It is possible to select fields inside a configuration file to be set via [environment variables][config-interp].
-The docker image, for example, is built with [a config file][env-config] where _all_ common fields can be set this way.

 ## Build